nVotesOrg/libmix/README.md

 sbt assemblyPackageScala
 ```

-In the 'bench' directory you will find two scripts, 'run.sh' and 'bench.sh' Use run.sh to
+In the 'bench' directory you will find two scripts, 'run.sh' and 'bench.sh'.
+Use run.sh to
 execute one run of the benchmark.
 You need to pass in the number of votes, for example:

 ```./run.sh 1000```